 They're your credits.
 Take them with you!

 Whether you’re an incoming student, transferring to another two-year college or pursuing your bachelor’s degree, we make it easy for you to seamlessly transfer your credits.
 With full accreditation by the Higher Learning Commission, we offer credit transfer agreements with more than 65 two-and four-year colleges.

-- Integrate the codes and standards that impact the interior environment.
+- Integrate codes that impact the kitchen and bath environment

-- Evaluate design decisions within the parameters of the built environment.
+- Design within the parameters of the built environment

-The National Kitchen & Bath Association (NKBA) recognizes the Interior Design - Kitchen & Bath Design associate degree as an NKBA supported program.
-This degree meets all the qualifications for accreditation by the National Kitchen & Bath Association.
+The National Kitchen & Bath Association (NKBA) recognizes the Interior Design - Kitchen & Bath Design associate degree as an NKBA affiliated program.

 Still undecided about your major or exploring your career options?
 Check out these resources to identify your personality traits, values, abilities and interests – important considerations when choosing a career.
 You’ll also find details about scheduling a college visit and contact information for our career counselors if you’d like more personal assistance.
 We’re here to help you explore your options.